-- field models working at microscale (canopy layer); - territorial models working at mesoscale.
+- (a) field models working at microscale (canopy laver): - (b) territorial models working at mesoscale.

-If an empirical approach is often a specific characteristic of territorial models, field models show frequently the presence of a semi-empirical or mechanistic approach.
+While an empirical approach is often a specific characteristic of territorial models, field models are frequently based on a semi-empirical or mechanistic approach.

-Pests/disease models may represent modules of crop production models because a quantitative evaluation of losses of production due to pests and diseases is needed in order to estimate the final production of crop.

-Principal end users of pests/disease models are:
+Pest/disease models may represent modules of crop production models, because a quantitative evaluation of losses of production due to pests and diseases is needed in order to estimate the final production of crop.
+Principal end-users of pests/disease models are:

-- farmers, which main task is the raising of crops and the production of food and which only interest is to apply control measures where they are effective, economically warranted and environmentally sustainable; - extension agents responsible for advice for pest and disease control; - agricultural authorities responsible of rural policy, food markets and food security; - environmental authorities responsible for environment protection.
+- (a) Farmers, whose main task is the raising of crops and the production of food, and whose only interest is to apply control measures where they are effective, economically warranted and environmentally sustainable; - (b) Extension agents responsible for offering advice on pest and disease control; - (c) Agricultural authorities responsible for rural policy, food markets and food security; - (d) Environmental authorities responsible for protection of the environment.